KubeRocketCI/docs/docs/operator-guide/auth/platform-auth-model.md

 To add a user to a group, the `GerritGroupMember` custom resource must be created.
 This custom resource specifies the user's email address and the name of the group to which they should be added.

-The ConfigMap below is an example of the `GerritGroupMember` resource:
+The Custom Resource below is an example of the `GerritGroupMember` resource:

 :::note Gerrit Group Member